cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 There is a performance tradeoff here: **tests that have longer timeout periods take longer to fail**.
 Commands always proceed as soon as their expected criteria is met, so working tests will be performed as fast as your application allows.
 A test that fails due to timeout will consume the entire timeout period, by design.
 This means that while you _may_ want to increase your timeout period to suit specific parts of your app, you _don't_ want to make it "extra long, just in case".
 {% endnote %}

+Later in this guide we'll go into much more detail about {% urlHash 'Default Assertions' Default-Assertions %} and {% urlHash 'Timeouts' Timeouts %}

 # Chains of Commands

 It's very important to understand the mechanism Cypress uses to chain commands together.
 It manages a Promise chain on your behalf, with each command yielding a subject to the next command, until the chain ends or an error is encountered.
 The developer should not need to use Promises directly, but understanding how they work is very helpful!